Keeping Patients Safe

 How Do I Find Out About My Appointment?

 - Please do not call the clinic or your physician about your appointment.
-They will call you if you have a scheduled appointment.
+If there is a change to your appointment, you will be notified.

 - If you are concerned, please call your family physician.